mgmodell/CoLab/README.md

 download/installation on Windows).

 ### Setting up ###
+1. On Windows, you'll first want to install [Ubuntu on WSL2](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview) (version 20.04 LTS or later should work just fine).
 1. If you plan to run tests, you must have mysqlshow installed for the tests to run properly.
-This is contained in and should be available via [homebrew](https://brew.sh/) or apt or whatever package manager you're using:
+This is contained in and should be available via [homebrew](https://brew.sh/)(on a Mac) or apt or whatever package manager you're using:
     1. mariadb-client
     1. mysql-client
 1. (**Recommended**) Set up ssh-keys on [GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).